 By Oladotun F. Roy

-Migration never seemed to be a big issue in Africa until recent videos of grisly and dicey scenes of young Africans risking it all on the Mediterranean sea went viral on social media in early 2018.
+Migration never seemed to be a big issue in Africa until videos of grisly and dicey scenes of young Africans risking it all on the Mediterranean sea went viral on social media in early 2018.

 They were parked together in a tiny boat, in a bid to illegally cross into Italy and Spain – two of the poorest countries in Europe, according to recent Human Development Index report.